s-ol/alive/docs/guide.md

     ([1]print "hello world")

 The `[1]` that the copilot added to our expression is that expression's `tag`.
-In `alive`, every expression has a tag that helps the copilot to identify the individual expressions as you make changes to your code.
+In `alv`, every expression has a tag that helps the copilot to identify the individual expressions as you make changes to your code.
 The copilot will make sure that all expressions are tagged by adding missing tags when you save the file, but you have to watch out not to duplicate a tag when copying and pasting